Welcome to our new article about Melatonin and its effect on fertility.

 - Stress levels

-Studies have found that men with low melatonin levels have lower sperm counts and mobility and Melatonin deficiency are more likely to be infertile and have less potent sperm than other men.
+Studies have found that men with low melatonin levels have lower sperm counts and mobility, and Melatonin deficiency are more likely to be infertile and have less potent sperm than other men.

-In fact, Melatonin regulates testosterone secretion in animal studies.
+Melatonin regulates testosterone secretion in animal studies.
 Melatonin has been found to promote male reproductive performance in mammals.

 Stress Can Cause Inhibit Testosterone And Sperm Quality